JeremyC238/ENSE-400-477-Project/README.md

 # Objective
 For the ENSE 400/477 terms we were aiming to build a platform fighting game with interesting characters, stages and interactive combat between two players.
 With a backstory for the characters and world as well as music all within a presentable user interface.

+For this project we are ultimately trying to learn and expand our knowledge of game design, and the software behind it, rather than solve a specific problem.
+By the end we hope to have gained the knowledge to be able to potentially continue with this project or be able to delve into other projects involving game design.

 # Operating Instructions
 We have provided three methods for running our game below.
 Hopefully methods 2 and 3 won't be nessesary, however they are there if needed.